Twinklebear/ChameleonRT/README.md

 Similarly for GLM, you can point it to the glmConfig.cmake file in your GLM distribution by passing `-Dglm_DIR=<path>`.

+rtobj only supports per-OBJ group/mesh materials, OBJ files using per-face materials can be reexported from Blender with the "Material Groups" option enabled.

 ### Embree

 Dependencies: [Embree](https://embree.github.io/),